 **We will again be asking for a $2 donation at the time of sign up.
 This money will be used entirely to defray the cost of the on going summer programming.
 Additional donations will be happily accepted.
 Arrangements will be made for those unable to afford the initial expense.

-We now have federal forms and booklets.
 We do not carry all forms but if we don't have the form you need you may be able to print it from the IRS website (10¢ per page).
 Individual assistance is available from the IRS at 1-800-829-1040.
+You may also try calling the IRS Forms and Publications line at (800) 829-3676.

 If you are in the library and wish to print or copy forms or publications, please remember that the cost is 10¢ per page.
 We are an official tax form distribution location in Columbiana County (at no cost to you); however, we do not carry all forms, and we occasionally run out of those we do.
 If you choose to print or copy forms or publications, you must pay for them.

-Children MUST be accompanied by a caregiver who will stay with them.
+Children MUST be accompanied by a caregiver who stays with them.

 Upcoming programming will appear in our Events Calendar.